Gaming32/and-Beyond/README.md

 # ...and BEYOND

 ...and BEYOND is an open-world sandbox, similar to Minecraft.
 It is my PyWeek 32 (Neverending) submission.
+It also currently has a public multiplayer testing server at `mc.jemnetworks.com`.

 ## Running